sulsoltanoff/sulsoltanoff/README.md

 I work on UNIX like systems and write code in vim (Not always true, but most👀).

 In my work, I use the following stack of technologies:🔨
-- Golang
-- JavaScript
+- NodeJS / TS / JS
-- VueJs and ReactJS
+- VueJS and ReactJS
 - PostgreSQL
 - Docker